VueGWT/vue-gwt/docs-source/book/the-vue-instance.md

 In addition to data properties, Vue instances expose a number of useful instance properties and methods.
 These properties and methods are prefixed with `$` to differentiate them from proxied data properties.

-In VueGWT these methods and properties are defined in `VueComponent`, usually with the same name.
+In Vue GWT these methods and properties are defined in `VueComponent`, usually with the same name.
 Because your Components inherits from `VueComponent` you can simply access them in your Components.

 For example: